dhes/ColonoscopyPolyp/input/pagecontent/index.md

 - cpDysplasia
 - cpNoMalignantNeoplasm

 Each of these Profiles are constrained by their Categories and CodeableConcepts.
-You can example the details in the Artifacts Summary provided with this implementation guide.
+You can example the details in the Artifacts Summary provided with this implementation guide. -->

-The overall structure of the report is:
+The overall structure of the FHIR model is:

 <pre><code>
 Patient